lucasvolkmer/d2l-en-branch/chapter_preliminaries/calculus.md

     display.set_matplotlib_formats('svg')
 ```

-We define the `set_figsize` function to specify the figure sizes.
-Note that here we directly use `d2l.plt` since the import statement `from matplotlib import pyplot as plt` has been marked for being saved in the `d2l` package in the preface.

 Definimos a função `set_figsize` para especificar o tamanho das figuras.
 Observe que aqui usamos diretamente `d2l.plt`, uma vez que a instrução import` from matplotlib import pyplot as plt` foi marcada para ser salva no pacote `d2l` no prefácio.

 ```{.python .input}